metal3-io/metal3-io.github.io/_posts/2020-07-06-IP_address_manager.md

 The IP Address Manager is used in Metal3 together with the metadata and network data templates feature.
-Each Metal3Machine (M3M) and Metal3MachineTemplate (M3MT) is associated with a Metal3DataTemplate that contains a metadata and / or a network data template that will be rendered for each Metal3Machine.
+Each Metal3Machine (M3M) and Metal3MachineTemplate (M3MT) is associated with a Metal3DataTemplate that contains metadata and / or a network data template that will be rendered for each Metal3Machine.
 The rendered data will then be provided to Ironic.
 Those templates reference `IPPool` objects.
 For each Metal3Machine, an `IPClaim` is created for each